About Chiropractors

 treatment when it is within their scope of practice.

-Chiropractors are highly regulated health care providers
+Highly regulated health care providers

 Being regulated means that chiropractors in Alberta must obey all legislative requirements set by the government for all health care providers.
-Other health care providers that are regulated include nurses, dentists, medical doctors and optometrists.
+Other health care professions that are regulated include nurses, dentists, medical doctors and optometrists.

 In Alberta, the Health Professions Act ensures all regulated health care providers: